Rodney Williams (wide receiver)

-Rodney Allen Williams (born August 15, 1973) is a former American football wide receiver who played two seasons with the Oakland Raiders of the National Football League (NFL).
+Rodney Allen Williams (born August 15, 1973) is an American former professional football wide receiver who played two seasons with the Oakland Raiders of the National Football League (NFL).
 He first enrolled at Los Angeles Pierce College before transferring to the University of Arizona.
-He attended Palmdale High School in Palmdale, California.
 Williams was also a member of the Barcelona Dragons, Green Bay Packers and San Diego Chargers.

+Early life

+Williams attended Palmdale High School in Palmdale, California.

 Professional baseball career

 Williams was selected by the Kansas City Royals in the 37th round of the 1991 MLB June Amateur Draft.
 He spent two years as an outfielder in the Kansas City Royals organization, playing for the GCL Royals in 1991 and the Lethbridge Mounties in 1992, before enrolling at Los Angeles Pierce College to play football.

 College career

 Williams first played college football in 1994 at Los Angeles Pierce College.
 He then transferred to play for the Arizona Wildcats from 1995 to 1997, recording career totals of 1,536 yards and twelve touchdowns on 112 receptions.